 Required Community Powers Should we have a Conference Call?
 Should we Convene a Community Forum?
 Consensus Support to exercise the power?
-Counting each AC/SO as either Support or Object Giving each AC/SO 5 votes that may be split Block a proposed Operating Plan/Strategic Plan/Budget 2 AC/SOs support blocking 3 AC/SOs support blocking 4 support blocking, and no more than 1 objects 20 votes support blocking, and no more than 5 votes object Approve changes to Fundamental Bylaws and Articles of Incorporation 2 AC/SOs support approval 3 AC/SOs support approval 4 support approval, and no more than 1 objects 20 votes support approval, and no more than 5 votes object 3.
-Block changes to regular bylaws 2 AC/SOs support blocking 2 AC/SOs support blocking 3 support blocking, and no more than 1 objects 15 votes support blocking, and no more than 5 votes object 4a.
+SOs/ACs express Support or Objection to exercise of a Power Giving each AC/SO 5 votes that may be split Block a proposed Operating Plan/Strategic Plan/Budget 2 AC/SOs support blocking 3 AC/SOs support blocking 4 support block, and no more than 1 objection.
+20 votes support blocking, and no more than 5 votes object Approve changes to Fundamental Bylaws and Articles of Incorporation 2 AC/SOs support approval 3 AC/SOs support approval 4 support approval, and no more than 1 objection 20 votes support approval, and no more than 5 votes object 3.
+Block changes to regular bylaws 2 AC/SOs support blocking 2 AC/SOs support blocking 3 support block, and no more than 1 objection 15 votes support blocking, and no more than 5 votes object 4a.
 Remove individual board directors appointed by AC/SO.
 Majority within the appointing AC/SO Majority within appointing AC/SO Invite and consider comments from all SO/ACs.
 75% majority within the appointing AC/SO to remove their director Invite and consider comments from all SO/ACs.
 75% majority within the appointing AC/SO to remove their director 4b.
-Remove individual board directors appointed by NomCom 2 AC/SOs support 2 AC/SOs support 3 support, and no more than 1 objects 15 votes support, and no more than 5 votes object 5.
-Recall the entire board of directors 2 AC/SOs support 3 AC/SOs support 4 support, and no more than 1 objects 20 votes support, and no more than 5 votes object 6.
-Initiate a binding IRP where panel decision is enforceable in any court recognizing int'l arbitration results 2 AC/SOs support 2 AC/SOs support 3 support, and no more than 1 objects Require mediation before IRP begins 15 votes support, and no more than 5 votes object 7.
+Remove individual board directors appointed by NomCom 2 AC/SOs support 2 AC/SOs support 3 support removal, and no more than 1 objection 15 votes support, and no more than 5 votes object 5.
+Recall the entire board of directors 2 AC/SOs support 3 AC/SOs support 4 support recall, and no more than 1 objection 20 votes support, and no more than 5 votes object 6.
+Initiate a binding IRP where panel decision is enforceable in any court recognizing int'l arbitration results 2 AC/SOs support 2 AC/SOs support 3 support initiation, and no more than 1 objection Require mediation step before IRP begins 15 votes support, and no more than 5 votes object 7.
 Reconsider/reject board decisions relating to reviews of IANA functions, including trigger of PTI separation 2 AC/SOs support 3 AC/SOs support 4 support, and no more than 1 objects 20 votes support, and no more than 5 votes object

-^{}a minority of CCWG participants prefer to require 5 AC/SOs, or allow 1 objection to block consensus
+\a minority of CCWG participants prefer to require 5 AC/SOs, or allow 1 objection to block consensus